Unusual Summer Reading

 So far, I have found that the worst part of being a working adult is summer.
 What do you mean I don’t get summer vacation?
 What do you mean I have to spend the sunniest, laziest days sitting in a fluorescent chamber of boredom and deadlines?
 What do you mean I don’t get a summer reading list and hours of freedom to spend reading?

 Well, this summer I have decided to make my own reading list and spend also some time doing these personality quizzes.
-Sure I am SAHM and I don’t think I will develop my career any time soon but it was really fun to taking the quiz and read about my career personality and possible jobs.
+Sure I am SAHM and I don’t think I will develop my career any time soon but it was really fun to take the quiz and read about my career personality and possible jobs.

 Then instead of lazing on the couch watching mindless TV after work/dinner/housework, I’ll be lazing on the couch reading one classic after another.
 That’s right, I’m focusing on the classics.
-No fluffy novels about shopping or engagement rings for me!
+No fluffy novels about shopping or engagement ring for me!
 Only the truly good stuff.
 And I’m off to a great start.

 Back in March (I know, not exactly summer, but bear with me), I read T. H. White’s The Once and Future King.
 This is a book that my father read aloud to us as children.
 Except that the last time he read it aloud to me, I was three or four, and didn’t really pay attention.
 So I finally reread it, and am so glad I did.